June 2026 · Makeup Tips

 Can I get glass skin without a highlighter?

-What's the difference between glass skin and dewy skin?
+What is the difference between glass skin and dewy skin?

 Does glass skin work in Indian humidity?